 SAC purchased its first computer and uses CYMA software for billing and customer records.

-Erick Toth is hired; Mr. Toth is the current VP of Business Development and is Mrs. Allbright’s cousin.
+Erick Toth is hired; Mr. Toth served as VP of Business Development and is Mrs. Allbright’s cousin.

 The Company has 10 employees.

 Builds an Underwriters Laboratories (UL) certified central station (facility only/non-automation) to house the alarm monitoring systems and call center employees.
 The central station was staffed with one employee 24/7 with no computers or automation.

 The Company purchases its first reprogrammable alarm system with an EPROM setup, until this time, the alarm panel had to be replaced every time a system adjustment was made.